 Then we have Windows, which used to be the only operating system the world knew.
 And then Apple came along and changed the market.
 In the past six years, Apple’s OS X share has more than doubled, while Windows’ share slides below 90% for the first time since the 90s.
 While Windows is still very much the dominant leader, if the trend continues this way, it probably won’t remain the juggernaut that it is right now in several decades’ time.

 It’s the same in blogging as well.
-In the personal development space, Steve Pavlina used to be the undisputed “king” of PD blogs in the mid to late 2000s with no one even coming a close second.
-However, this has changed in the past years as his content steered into a different direction and other personal development blogs gained quick traction.
-Today, there are a dozen of strong leaders in the self-help category, with half of them surpassing his in traffic, while his traffic continues to dip (and has been dipping since 2010 according to Alexa).
+In the personal development space, Steve Pavlina used to be the undisputed “king” of personal development blogs in the mid to late 2000s with no one even coming a close second.
+However, this has changed in the past years as his content steered into a different direction and other personal development blogs gained traction.
+Today, there are a dozen of strong leaders in the self-help category, with half of them surpassing his in traffic.

 Last but not least, you see this market flux in the celebrity world as well.
 Paris Hilton used to be the undisputed celebutante; the “inventor” of reality TV and the paparazzi star who created the phenomenon, “famous for being famous.”
 And then the Kardashians came along and took that title away seemingly overnight.
-Today, Kardashians own covers of tabloids and fashion magazines (with Kim even appearing on Vogue‘s cover this year and breaking the internet recently with her butt cover), own the entertainment airwaves with three hit reality TV shows (Keeping Up with the Kardashians is entering its 10th season and has reportedly been renewed through the 11th season and beyond), and don’t look like they’ll be going anywhere for a while.
+Today, Kardashians own covers of tabloids and fashion magazines (with Kim appearing on the cover of Vogue in 2014 and breaking the internet with her butt cover), own the entertainment airwaves with three hit reality TV shows (Keeping Up with the Kardashians is entering its 10th season and has reportedly been renewed through the 11th season and beyond), and don’t look like they’ll be going anywhere for a while.

 The point I’m trying to make is that market leaders’ positions aren’t fixed.
 The #1 today can be #10 tomorrow.
 The #1000 today can well be #1 tomorrow.
-(Think Psy’s Gangnam Style propelling him to international fame, or Adele coming out of the woodwork and sweeping away six Grammys in 2012.)
+(Think Psy’s Gangnam Style propelling him to international fame, or Adele appearing out of nowhere and sweeping away six Grammys in 2012.)
 Social media and virality of the internet now allow underdogs and hidden gems to be discovered and celebrated more than before.
-And because of that, the onus now lies on you to let the world know of your prowess.
+Because of that, the onus lies on you to let the world know of your prowess.

 Whichever field you’re in, here’s what the market leader effect means for you: